Numbers for Penguins' Evgeni Malkin even better in February

 That's happened far more often than not over the past two months, according to coach Mike Sullivan.

 "He's playing a 200-foot game right now," Sullivan said.
-"He stopping on pucks, he staying on the right side of scrums in the defensive zone, he's creating his offense off of some of his defense, which I think is an important aspect of our overall team game moving forward.
+"He stopping on pucks.
+He staying on the right side of scrums in the defensive zone.
+He's creating his offense off of some of his defense, which I think is an important aspect of our overall team game moving forward.
 Geno is a dynamic player, and when he's playing the game the way he is right now, he's a threat almost every shift he's on the ice.

 "His game has been really consistent here over the last month-plus, and that's going to be important for us down the stretch."